Xiangshougudu/switching-linear-dynamical-systems/README.md

 Here, "test_z_sampling" repeatedly samples the mode sequence until the Gibbs sampler converges to the real posterior.
 The mode-specific dynamical parameters can be easily accessed through the SLDS object itself.

+"Heuristic.py" provides a simple heuristic measure of finding the mode-switching points in the trajectory serving as a baseline.
+It should be noted that this approach is not associated with the SLDS methodology itself.

 # Foundation & Theory
 Refer to the pdf for a more succinct description of the entire process.
 The references mentioned in the pdf are also an excellent source for further reading in that regard.